ernestshh/SC1015_MiniProject/README.md

 - Are we able to determine if the price of a HDB resale flat is fair?

+## Data Cleaning and Extraction
+-  Dropping Irrelevant Columns
+- Formatting Remaining Lease
+-  Creating Price per Square Meter (PSM)
+-  One-Hot Encoding of Categorical Variables

+## Exploratory Data Analysis
+We explored the relationship between predictors and the target variable (Resale Price):

+- **Overview of Resale Flat Distribution (Univariate Analysis):**
+  - Categorical and numerical distributions

+- **Bivariate Analysis with Respect to Resale Price:**
+  - Comparisons between individual predictors and Resale Price
+  - Correlation Matrix to better visualise the correlation coefficients of variables with Resale Price

+We did this using Histograms, Box and Whisker Plots, Scatter plots and a Correlation Matrix Heat Map

 ## Models Used

-- **Linear Regression**: Explore the linear relationship of each feature with resale price.
+Linear Regression: Explore the linear relationship of each feature with resale price.

-- **Random Forest Regression**: Able to capture non-linear relationships in the data, reveal feature importance and predicts resale price with higher accuracy than linear regression.
+Random Forest Regression: Able to capture non-linear relationships in the data, reveal feature importance and predict resale price with higher accuracy than linear regression.

-- **Random Forest Classifier**: Determine whether the resale price is "fair" or "unfair" based on predefined thresholds, enhancing decision-making for homebuyers and sellers.
+Random Forest Classifier: Determine whether the resale price is "fair" or "unfair" based on predefined thresholds, enhancing decision-making for homebuyers and sellers.

 ## Evaluation Metrics